 3. Add the meat and juices back to the pot.
 Add the tomatoes, water, and parsley.
 Move the meat around to get the sauce all the way to the bottom and sneak the cheese rinds into there.

 6. About 30 minutes before serving, skim the fat off the top of the sauce.
 And there will be a LOT of it.
 (Still have the empty can?
-Good!)
+Good!
+Use that.)

 7. Remove the meat from the sauce.
-Be careful as they're all falling off the bones at this point.
+Be careful as they're all falling off the bones.
+Discard bones and cheese rind at this point.
 Put the meat on a platter and keep warm.
-Discard cheese rinds.

 8. Cook your pasta (I used rigatoni) in a pot of boiling salted water.
 You can reserve a cup or so of the pasta water then drain over the sink or, what I did, fish out the pasta from the pot and put it on the sauce directly so I have all the pasta water in the world to add to the sauce to loosen things up.
 If your pasta water is nicely salted, you won't have to worry about it diluting the seasoning of the ragu.
 Toss to coat.